OPS-E2E-PPE/VBA-Docs/api/Office.CommandBarControl.SetFocus.md

 ## Remarks

 The focus on the control is subtle.
-After you use this method, you will notice a three-dimensional highlight on the control.
+After you use this method, you'll notice a three-dimensional highlight on the control.
 Pressing the arrow keys will navigate in the toolbars, as if you had arrived at the control by pressing only keyboard controls.

 ## Example